-From its garish cover, which finds R. Kelly standing on a mountaintop against a fire-red sky (okay, so it’s a sunset but it feels more like the apocalypse) looking down at his apparently erect penis, to its pedestrian melodies, beats, and lyrics, TP.3 Reloaded represents everything that’s wrong with mainstream hip-hop and R&B today, mainly its obsession with money and sex and its complete lack of soul.
+From its garish cover, which finds R. Kelly standing on a mountaintop against a fire-red sky that looks more like the apocalypse than a sunset, looking down at his apparently erect penis, to its pedestrian melodies, beats, and lyrics, TP.3 Reloaded represents everything that’s wrong with mainstream hip-hop and R&B today, mainly its obsession with money and sex and its complete lack of soul.
 More jarring, though, is Kelly’s utter lack of talent.
-Reloaded is like second-rate R. Kelly…which makes it less appealing than smoking a rolled up dookie joint (if you haven’t heard the album, this will make more sense in a few seconds).
-Craft is obviously not something Kelly is interested in: his falsetto is awkward at best and the supposedly sexy/hypnotic liquid drops that permeate several of the album’s tracks is more like Chinese water torture.
+Craft is obviously not something Kelly is interested in: His falsetto is awkward at best and the supposedly sexy/hypnotic liquid drops that permeate several of the album’s tracks is more like Chinese water torture.